Lhukw ba nits’unih (Fish Camp)

-In 2005 the First Nations fish camp was constructed in partnership with the Lheidli T’enneh First Nation to help preserve the history of the Lheidli T’enneh, and share the story of their people's lifestyles during the early 1900s and before.
+In 2005 the Lheidli T'enneh Fish Camp was constructed in partnership with the Lheidli T’enneh First Nation to help preserve the history of the Lheidli T’enneh, and share the story of their people's lifestyles during the early 1900s and before.

-The construction of the fish camp was modeled after one of the Lheidli T’enneh temporary settlements that would have been set up to harvest salmon from the Fraser.
-The original fish camp would have been about 2km up the river from the Huble Homestead, at the northern bend of the river.
-During this time period the Lheidli had a permanent village, first on land in present day Prince George, and later at Shelley.
+The construction of the Fish Camp was modeled after one of the Lheidli T’enneh temporary settlements that would have been set up to harvest salmon from the Fraser River.
+The original fish camp was located about 2km up the river from the Huble Homestead, at the northern bend of the river.
+During this time period the Lheidli had a permanent village, originally on land in present day Prince George, and later at Shelley.
 As food sources became available with the changing seasons, they travelled throughout their territory in order to harvest those resources, living in temporary camps as they fished, hunted, or berry picked.
 They used canvas tents that could be folded up and transported; on site the tents would be set up with peeled wooden poles.
-These tents could be taken to different temporary camps used for fishing, hunting, and berry picking.

-However, because of the abundance of fish in the rivers of the region, fish remained the most productive food source.
-Traditional methods of fishing including fish weirs were used until 1913, when the weirs were outlawed and the First Nations people in British Columbia were forced to use to nets to harvest fish from the rivers.
+The abundance of fish in the rivers of the region meant that fish remained the most productive food source.
+Traditional methods of fishing including fish weirs were used until 1913, when the weirs were outlawed and Indigenous people in British Columbia were forced to use to nets to harvest fish from the rivers.
 Though the harvesting method changed, many of the fishing locations and preservation methods remained the same.

 Once the fish were cleaned and the innards returned to the river to ensure the perpetuation of the salmon run, the fish were hung on drying racks to dry in the wind as the first step in the preservation process.
 The drying racks were generally made out of alder poles that had been stripped of bark and cut to size.
-The poles were lashed together with babiche, which was leather that had been cut into strips.
-The next step in the preservation process was to smoke the salmon.
-A smokehouse would be constructed for the purpose.
+The poles were lashed together with babiche, which was rawhide that had been cut into strips.
+The next step in the preservation process was to smoke the salmon in a smokehouse constructed for the purpose.
 The smokehouse was made of pine and the roof had vents to allow air circulation.
 The fish would be suspended from the ceiling and a small, smoldering fire was lit on the floor.
 This process would both preserve and flavour the fish.
 The fish could then be stored for use throughout the year.